startae/middleman-startae/bower_components/sass-toolkit/README.md

 ## Nested Context

-Sometimes we may be inside of an element but need somthing the width of its parent.
+Sometimes we may be inside of an element but need something the width of its parent.

 ![Basic nested context](http://img.pgdn.us/nested-context.png)